juntossomosmais/regex4ocr/README.md

-# json4ocr
+# regex4ocr

-A simple library to plug into your favorite OCR result and extract desired fields into jsons.
+A simple library to plug regular expression models to parse your favorite OCR output and extract important fields and info from it.

 ## Document Regexp Model (DRM)